vivekchand/CarND-Vehicle-Detection/writeup.md

 #### 1. Training images

-The code for this step is contained in the second code cell of the IPython notebook of the file called `vehicle_detection.ipynb`).
+The code for this step is contained in the 2nd code cell of the IPython notebook of the file called `vehicle_detection.ipynb`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: